Lucas-C/pre-commit-hooks/README.md

 ## Usage

 See [hook definitions](./.pre-commit-hooks.yaml) for additional hook documentation.

+All hooks work on text files, except for the `chmod` hook that applies to all files.

 ```yaml
 - repo: https://github.com/Lucas-C/pre-commit-hooks